sftcd/tinfoil/README.md

 instead of having individual vendors develop their own bad-crypto implementations.
-As a counter to that, while scrutiny is good for good crypto, the overall ecosystem will be harmed by wide-spread use of the same bad-crypto, so therefore in the case of bad-crypto proposals such as this, it is better for us all that there is not a single bad-crypto standard.
+As a counter to that, while scrutiny is good for good crypto, the overall ecosystem will be harmed by widespread use of the same bad-crypto, so therefore in the case of bad-crypto proposals such as this, it is better for us all that there is not a single bad-crypto standard.